Contact interaction treatment of the nucleon Faddeev equation: SCI Faddeev Equation

 The other element in Fig.\,\ref{FigFaddeev} is the dressed quark propagator.
 Using Eq.\,\eqref{EqRLInteraction}, $S$ is obtained by solving the SCI rainbow-truncation gap equation \cite{Gutierrez-Guerrero:2010waf}:

 where $m$ is the light-quark current-mass.
 The integral on the right-hand side is divergent.
 The regularisation scheme used to define such formulae is an essential part of the definition of the SCI.
+It is detailed in \ref{AppendixA}.
+Stated succinctly, divergent integrals are given meaning via a proper-time regularisation scheme \cite{Ebert:1996vx}, with an infrared cutoff that simulates confinement and an ultraviolet cutoff that sets the scale for all mass-dimensioned quantities and, implicitly, an upper bound on the domain of SCI validity.

 The general form of the solution to Eq.\,\eqref{GapEqn} is

 where $Z$, $M$ are momentum-independent in the SCI.
 Using any symmetry-preserving regularisation scheme, one finds by inspection that $Z=1$.
 The dressed mass, on the other hand, is determined dynamically by solving